SAP Spend Management: How Ariba, Concur, and Fieldglass Work Together

 What Does SAP Ariba Handle?

 SAP’s total cloud revenue reached EUR 17.14 billion in FY 2024, up 25% year-over-year (SAP News, 2025).
-A significant portion comes from spend management solutions.
+A solid chunk of that comes from spend management.

-SAP Ariba covers the full procurement lifecycle:
+SAP Ariba covers the full procurement lifecycle.
+Let me walk through it.

 Procurement.
 Purchase requisitions, purchase orders, and goods receipts.
 Ariba automates the procure-to-pay process: a department head creates a request, it routes through approval workflows, becomes a PO sent to the supplier, and matches against goods receipts and invoices.
+The kind of thing that used to take three days and four emails now happens automatically.

 What Do Concur and Fieldglass Add?

-- Travel booking.
-Integrated booking for flights, hotels, and car rentals with policy enforcement.
-If your travel policy says economy class for flights under 4 hours, Concur enforces it at booking time — not after reimbursement.
+SAP Concur manages travel and expense spend.
+Travel booking with integrated policy enforcement.
+If your travel policy says economy class for flights under 4 hours, Concur enforces it at booking time, not after reimbursement.
+That’s a big difference.
+Most companies I talk to don’t realise how much money leaks through the gap between policy and enforcement.

 How Does the SAP Business Network Connect It All?